MMRIZE/MMM-LogExt/README.md

 // => 'CALENDAR_EVENTS' with events: 10
 ```

-Usually there would be too many notifications, so, you'd better to filter out specific notifications with `notification`, `payload`, `senderName` conditions to get proper target notification only.
+Usually there would be too many notifications, so it is better to filter out specific notifications with `notification`, `payload`, `senderName` conditions to get proper target notification only.

 ### replaceJSON (for expert)

 Logging is usually not regarded for inspection/watch the complex data value.
-This module generally deliver simplified data to backend log through `JSON.stringify()` So, `Function`, `Symbol` or `undefined` will not be transmitted to the backend.
+This module generally delivers simplified data to backend log through `JSON.stringify()` So, `Function`, `Symbol` or `undefined` will not be transmitted to the backend.
 (It would be converted to `null` or equivalents.), and some complex-nested object might be also.

-When you need more detailed information of those kinhds of values, you can use `replacer` of `JSON.stringify` to extend the features.
+When you need more detailed information of those kinds of values, you can use `replacer` of `JSON.stringify` to extend the features.

 **`replaceJSON(key, value) : Any`**